Rick Moranis: Later work

 In July 2017, Moranis and Dave Thomas reprised their Bob and Doug characters at a benefit concert in Toronto.
 Proceeds from the benefit went toward caring for Jake Thomas, Dave's nephew, who suffered a spinal cord injury that has left him paralyzed from the waist down.

-On May 9, 2018, Moranis returned as the character Dark Helmet from Spaceballs in an episode of The Goldbergs, albeit as a voice.
+On May 9, 2018, Moranis returned as the character Pannakin Crybaby / Lord Dark Helmet from Spaceballs in an episode of The Goldbergs, albeit as a voice.
 He also appeared in an episode of Prop Culture discussing the film.

-Moranis appears in the Martin Scorsese–directed Second City TV reunion documentary, titled An Afternoon with SCTV, set to premiere on Netflix in 2021.
+Moranis appears in the Martin Scorsese–directed Second City TV reunion documentary, titled An Afternoon with SCTV, set to premiere on Netflix.

 In 2020, Moranis signed on to reprise his role as Wayne Szalinski in Shrunk, a new sequel in the Honey, I Shrunk the Kids series.
-When completed, it will mark a return to live-action films for Moranis after a hiatus of over two decades.
-Later the same year he appeared in a commercial for Mint Mobile alongside Ryan Reynolds.
+If completed, it would mark a return to live-action films for Moranis after a hiatus of over two decades.
+The project, however, was put on indefinite hold in the 2020s due to the COVID-19 pandemic and Disney+ moving away from long-form streaming content.
+Later in 2020, he appeared in a commercial for Mint Mobile alongside Ryan Reynolds.

+In June 2025, Moranis signed on to reprise the role of Dark Helmet in the sequel to Spaceballs, which is scheduled for release in 2027.
+Filming for Spaceballs 2, which includes Moranis, began in September 2025, thus confirming that the film would result in Moranis making his return to on-screen acting for the first time since 1997.

 Personal life

-Moranis married costume designer Ann Belsky in 1986; together they had two children, a son and a daughter.
-Belsky died of cancer in February 1991.Survivor Net.
-"Actor Rick Moranis Took 23-Year On-Screen Hiatus After Wife Died of Breast Cancer, But He’s Back In Spotlight With Ryan Reynolds & Fans Are Thrilled" October 23, 2020.
+Moranis married make-up designer Ann Belsky in 1986 and together they had two children: a son and a daughter.
+Belsky died of cancer in February 1991.
 Moranis then slowly left public life to become a full-time single father.

-On October 1, 2020, at approximately 7:30 am ET, Moranis was the victim of an assault in New York City, in the vicinity of West 70th St, Manhattan.
-He suffered minor injuries to his head, back, and hip.
-He reported the incident to the New York Police Department (NYPD) who posted security footage from the attack.
-The alleged perpetrator was arrested in New York City on November 14, 2020.
+On October 1, 2020, Moranis was assaulted in New York City in the vicinity of West 70th Street, Manhattan.
+He suffered minor injuries to his head, back and hip.
+He reported the incident to the New York Police Department, who posted security footage of the attack.
+On November 14, 2020, the alleged perpetrator was arrested in New York City.